dra2020/dra-analytics/docs/attributions.md

 - Stephen Ansolabehere (Harvard) -- I worked with him to add racially polarized voting analysis.
 - Moon Duchin (Tufts) -- Our county-district splitting metrics build on her proposal.
 - Jon Eguia (Michigan State) -- I worked with him to add his measure of geographic bias.
+Note: To compute this efficiently, it is embedded with the DRA client and not part of this repo.
 - Gary King (Harvard) -- I worked closely with co-author Aaron Kaufman (now of NYU) to get their "know it when you see it" (KIWYSI) compactness scoring into DRA.
 - Michael D. McDonald (SUNY) -- Mean–median difference
 - John Nagle (CMU) -- His fractional seat probabilities technique is the foundation of our methodology.
 I also collaborated extremely closely with him on our advanced partisan analytics.